Kampung Baru, Kuala Lumpur: Developments

 Plans to redevelop Kampung Baru had been around since the 2000s, and intensified in recent years.
 Negotiations between kampung residents and successive governments have been ongoing since 2018.

 Amenities and notable landmarks

 Healthcare

 Kampung Baru district is notable for being home to Kuala Lumpur Hospital and the National Heart Institute.

+Night Market

+Kampung Baru Night Market (Pasar Malam Kampung Baru) in Kuala Lumpur is a must-visit destination.
+This bustling night market is renowned for its mouthwatering Malay street food, vibrant atmosphere, and a true glimpse into local culture — all set in one of KL’s oldest Malay neighborhoods.